Johnsonville railway station: History

 Up to the last major reconfiguration of the yard, there were four roads beside the platform, the outermost of which served the goods shed, with a separate siding serving the stockyards.
 The track had been removed from one side of the island platform to make way for a car park.

 Though the Railways Department wanted to keep the line closed, public pressure prevailed and the line was upgraded and electrified.
 The track between Johnsonville and Tawa was removed, and the new Johnsonville Line reopened on 2 July 1938 with Johnsonville as its terminus.

+A porter-shunter at Johnonville was accidentally killed in March 1940 when he apparently stepped into the path of a train being shunted by an Ed locomotive.

 Significant sources of goods traffic through this station included livestock from the Manawatu for the abattoir at Ngauranga and timber.
 Local pressure led to the transfer of livestock traffic to new sidings near Raroa station in 1958, though the Johnsonville sidings were not lifted until 1970.

 In 1984, the yard was realigned to make way for an expansion of the nearby shopping facilities.
 The line was truncated; all sidings, ancillary buildings, and stockyards were removed; the platform was moved further south, closer to Broderick Road; and a new station building was constructed.
 These changes meant that there are no "run-around" facilities, making it difficult to operate locomotive-hauled trains on the line.
 A Countdown supermarket occupies the site of the former platform and station building.

 As part of the Johnsonville line upgrading in 2009–10, upgrading work on the Johnsonville Station platform started on 26 April 2010.
 The station was not closed, although some sections of the platform and some adjacent "park and ride" car parks were not available at times.